TerryV8/Aviv-Web-Technical-Test/SOLUTION.md

 Error Handling and Logging: Comprehensive error handling and logging are in place to catch and diagnose issues as they arise.
 I’ve used try...catch blocks where applicable, and console.log and console.error statements are utilized for debugging purposes.
 These logs will be replaced with a more robust logging system in production to centralize error reporting.

 Responsive Design: Make sure the application provides a good user experience on various devices and screen sizes.
-I tested on differents screen, adapt the css accordingly
+I tested on different screens, adapt the css accordingly

 Environment Configuration: Ensure that environment-specific configurations are set up correctly, such as API endpoints, feature toggles, etc. I put the environnement variables in .env, then it would be better to secure this parameters and also depend on the environnement set it up